 Dr. Isabel Lea is a Senior Scientist with ToxStrategies, based in Research Triangle Park, NC.
 Dr. Lea has more than 20 years of experience in the toxicology field, focusing on evaluating and assessing data for environmental chemicals with the potential to cause health effects.
-Dr. Lea has broad experience, ranging from conducting primary research and performing systematic literature reviews to translating of large bodies of evidence in scientific databases.
+Dr. Lea has broad experience, ranging from conducting primary research and performing systematic literature reviews to translating large bodies of evidence in scientific databases.
 Having conducted more than 50 literature reviews, Dr. Lea routinely develops search strategies and inclusion/exclusion criteria, extracts evidence from heterogeneous study types, conducts critical appraisals for study quality, and synthesizes evidence to develop qualitative conclusions.
-Dr. Lea has used this expertise in the development of documents regarding risk-based toxicity assessment for regulatory agencies.
-She was involved in the preparation of OSRI (Other Significantly Relevant Information) reports identified for Endocrine Disruptor Screening Program Tier 1 screening, for use in their weight-of-evidence assessments for assessment of Tier 2 testing.
+Dr. Lea has used this expertise to developing documents regarding risk-based toxicity assessment for regulatory agencies.
+She was involved in the preparation of OSRI (Other Significantly Relevant Information) reports identified for Endocrine Disruptor Screening Program Tier 1 screening, for use in their weight-of-evidence assessments for Tier 2 testing.

 Dr. Lea has extensive experience with toxicology data management for the Chemical Effects in Biological Systems (CEBS) and Integrated Chemical Environment (ICE) platforms.
 For CEBS, she played key roles, as lead data scientist and Program Manager.
 The CEBS database contains data from the NTP Toxicology Testing Program.
 In this capacity, Dr. Lea developed standard processes for data input to the CEBS system, created verification and validation processes to ensure that public data accurately represented the data delivered to the system.
 She was instrumental in promoting standard terminology in CEBS and oversaw the addition of CEBS terms to the Ontology for Biomedical Investigation.
 Promoting the FAIR guiding principles, she also was instrumental in making CEBS data available through Healthdata.gov.
-Regarding her role with ICE, which provides curated data sets and tools designed to facilitate the safety assessment of chemicals, Dr. Lea played a significant role in updating data sets to include cancer endpoints.
+Regarding her role with ICE, which provides curated data sets and tools designed to facilitate the safety assessment of chemicals, Dr. Lea played a key role in updating data sets to include cancer endpoints.